Haskeeb265/obsidian-vault/1 - Rough Notes/PortSwigger (SQL Injection).md

 - Blind SQL injection doesn't return anything in the application.
 However it can still be used to get access to unauthorized data like passwords.
 	- You can trigger out-of-band network interaction using OAST techniques.
 This is very powerful and works when other techniques fail...(But what is it?)

-### SECOND ORDER SQL INJECTIONS:
+### SECOND ORDER SQL INJECTIONS:r

 - SQL injections which are not executed immediately and stored in the database,
 - A reaction from an authorized person later triggers these queries/payload.

 ___

-- It is important to examine the d
+- It is important to examine the database that you're attacking.
+SQL is implemented similarly throughout multiple databases however there are a few domains where SQL is changed.
+For example:
+	- String concatenation
+	- Comments
+	- Error messages

+- An SQL injection vulnerability is often usefu

 #### References
 [[SQL Injection (PortSwigger)]]